 - 1 loaf french bread (baguette or other crusty loaf)

-- 6 ounces sliced or grated cheese, (I used Swiss, Gruyere or Asiago also work well)
+- 6 ounces sliced or grated cheese, (I used Swiss, but Gruyere or Asiago also work well)

 Gather your ingredients.